robashton/blog/input/pages/Write Your Erlang Gen Servers in Visual Basic/content.markdown

   ?LOG(Result). %% 10
 ```

 Not a problem.
 The observant reader will notice that not only is the casing automatically adjusted (Erlang is typically *snake_case*, and dotnet is typically *PascalCase*) but return type of Start is just a plain ol' object, and the same thing applies there, return anything you like and it'll get converted into something that Erlang will understand.
+Records on records?
+Not a problem.

 ```csharp